gotson/komga-website/src/installation/configuration.md

 #### KOMGA_FILE_HASHING / komga.file-hashing: `<true/false>` <Badge text="0.107.0+" />

 A boolean indicating if Komga should compute a filehash for your files.
-This is required for the trash bin functionality to work, but can consume lots of resources on large libraries or slow hardware.
+This is required for the restore from trash bin functionality to work, but can consume lots of resources on large libraries or slow hardware.

 Defaults to `true`.